Pixel Code

 Advice No.8: Ask Them 4 Fundamental Questions

 As your friendship develops, you will notice the topics you discuss may become more serious.
-You may be discussing, for instance, future goals and plans.
+You may be discussing, for instance, future goals and plans as youth.
 We recommend four questions to ask that can steer the topic to Allah and Islam:

 • Where am I going in life and what would make me really happy deep down inside?